 Our curriculum is inclusive of all children and we ensure that children are able to access activities across the whole of the Early Years Curriculum.
-This ensures that children get the chance to play and explore, engage in active learning and become critical thinkers.
-It is vital that any barriers to learning are identified early and support put in place to ensure each child can access the curriculum.
-If necessary, extra support will be discussed and this may be supported by the Inclusion manager (Mrs. L Stones) in order to access Special Educational Needs support.
+This ensures that children get the chance to play, explore and engage in active learning to become critical thinkers.
+It is vital that any barriers to learning are identified early and support is put in place to ensure each child can access the curriculum.
+If necessary, extra support will be discussed and this may be supported by the SENDco (Mrs. Sexton-Perinkadiakatt) in order to access Special Educational Needs support.